GCheung55/ember-provider-consumer/README.md

 ember-provider-consumer
 ==============================================================================

-A mixin to support the provider pattern in Ember.js, enabling properties to be passed to components without having to pass properties down the whole component tree.
+An addon to support the provider pattern in Ember.js via components, enabling properties to be passed to components without having to pass properties down the whole component tree.

 Demo: https://ember-twiddle.com/22af9684d040d4c130080ef5c6e3e30f